Ma128-bit/Tau23Mu/README.md

 cmsRun SkimTools/SkimTau3Mu/test/run_MC2022_PatAndTree_cfg.py
 ```

 To run the ntuple production on the grid, the crab configurations files for the submission of the jobs are in the `CrabSubmission` directory.
 Example:
 ```
 crab submit -c crab_Tau3mu_reco2023_RunC-v1_stream0_cfg.py
 ```

-Tto submit all the jobs use:
+To submit all the jobs use:
 ```
-submitAllJobs.sh
+source submitAllJobs.sh
 ```
 <p>&nbsp;</p>